Sanding wood using abrasive sandpaper can be a long and tedious process.

 It is especially useful with paint, wood stains, lacquer, enamel, polyurethane, and varnish on wood molding, kitchen cabinets, and door facings.

-This product is non-flammable, non-corrosive, and low odor.
+This product is non-flammable, non-corrosive, and has a low odor.

 – PROS –

-- Product serves as a deglosser and degreaser, saving you time on completing extra steps.
+- The product serves as a deglosser and degreaser, saving you time in completing extra steps.

 - Water-based formula is biodegradable and gentle on the skin and the environment.